AlBasyaar/Web3-Skillsnap-dapp/README.md

 ---

 ## 🔄 16.
-Lakukan Deploy dan Generate Ulang DFX, Restart Proxy AI dan Frontend
+Deploy and regenerate DFX, restart AI proxy and frontend